Check out the post on The Dieline here.

 We're proud to present this great post from The Dieline.com.
 These are some wonderful examples of packaging concept work that would really create some excitement on the shelf.
 So, why can't concepts like this make it to the stores?
 Usually, clients are excited about this type of work but also scared of the risk associated with design that obviously pushes the envelope of mediocre acceptability.
 Luckily we have forums like this to feature such outstanding thinking in the design industry!
 Click here to see the full slideshow.

-John Miziolek, President and CEO of Reset Branding, and Host of Design Masters Canada, recently had the opportunity to interview David Usher on location in Montreal.
+John Miziolek, from Reset Branding, and host of Design Masters Canada, recently had the opportunity to interview David Usher on location in Montreal.
 David is the lead singer of the rock band Moist, has sold more than 1.4 million albums worldwide, sung in 3 different languages, and has a best-selling book called "Let The Elephants Run".
-In 2015 I met David at a Canadian Marketing Association event where we both giving keynote speeches.
+In 2015 I met David at a Canadian Marketing Association event where we were both giving keynote speeches.
 If you ever have the chance to see David's speech, I would highly recommend it.

 John talks with David about some very interesting topics like the environment and David's passion for climate change, his new book and of course music.